Fixed-Function Vertex Processing

 If

-size in bytes of the whole attribute data type as described in
+size in bytes of the size of the format as described in

 Packed Formats.